 - Food and water–You will want enough food for 2000-3000 calories/day and at least one liter of water* Include a mess kit or something to heat and eat your food.
 Be sure to include formula if needed for infants.
 Multivitamins will help ensure you are getting what your body needs during a stressful time.

 - Light–A solar-powered or hand-crank flashlight is best.
-Other options include: candles, battery-powered flashlights, kerosene lamps.
+Other options include: candles, battery- or solar-powered flashlights and lamps.

 - Warmth–You’ll want to be able to stay warm if your emergency occurs during winter months.
 You may want to include blankets, hand and foot warmers and extra socks*, gloves and hat.

 - First Aid–This can be anything from a simple, pocket-sized first aid kit with a couple aspirin and band-aids to a complete medical kit.
 Make your own or buy a ready-made kit.
 You should include any prescription medications* that family members require as well as over-the-counter medications* you commonly use.

 - Hygiene and Comfort–You’ll want to stay clean and comfortable during the stress of a crisis.
 You should have toilet paper, hand wipes and soap (hand soap, travel-size shampoo and dish soap).
 Don’t forget a toothbrush and toothpaste.
 And TP!
 Include a couple plastic grocery bags for garbage and dirty clothes.
 You might put one of those plastic bags around a roll of TP to keep it clean.
 Include a change of clothes, underwear and socks* as well as games, pen/pencil and notepaper.
 You should have an eyeglass repair kit if anyone in the family wears glasses.
 (I got mine at the dollar store.)
 Be sure to include important information such as house and medical insurance and important phone numbers.

 Every Six Months

 Check and update your kit every six months.
-Replace food that is about to expire.
+Replace food and medicine that is about to expire.
 Make sure that clothing is adequate for the upcoming season.
 Replace any clothing that does not fit your child.

 Let’s go shopping